 Stage 1: Based on the Programme (or Indicative) Business Case; decision-makers consider and approve:

-- recommendations for a preferred way forward (short-list options)
+- a preferred way forward (short-list of options)

 - the project to engage with market suppliers through a Request for Information (RFI).

 Stage 2: Based on the Detailed Business Case; decision-makers consider and approve:

 - a preferred option from the previously identified preferred way forward

 - the project to develop and finalise the arrangements for the successful implementation of the preferred option

 - the project to proceed to formal market engagement through a Request for Proposal (RFP) or Request for Tender (RFT) process.